1915 All-Ireland Senior Football Championship final

-The 1915 All-Ireland Senior Football Championship Final was the 28th All-Ireland Final and the deciding match of the 1915 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1915 All-Ireland Senior Football Championship final was the 28th All-Ireland Final and the deciding match of the 1915 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

 Wexford won by three points; their goals were scored by Jim and Aidan Byrne, while Dick Fitzgerald and Denis Doyle got Kerry's goals.

-It was the first of four consecutive All-Ireland football titles won by Wexford between 1915 and 1918.
+It was the first of four consecutive All-Ireland SFC titles won by Wexford between 1915 and 1918.

 Seán O'Kennedy, whose brother Gus played at corner-forward, captained Wexford.